Skip to content

 Apple’s A18 chip in the iPhone 16 brings a genuine generational leap in neural engine performance — we’re talking about a chip that handles on-device AI tasks roughly 30% faster than the A16 Bionic.
 In practice, this means features like Visual Look Up respond instantly, and the camera’s computational photography pipeline produces noticeably better low-light shots.

-But here’s the thing most reviewers won’t tell you: for everyday tasks — scrolling social media, texting, browsing — the A16 Bionic in the iPhone 15 feels identical.
+But most reviewers won’t tell you this: for everyday tasks — scrolling social media, texting, browsing — the A16 Bionic in the iPhone 15 feels identical.
+If you want the full deep-dive on what the standard iPhone 16 delivers, check our iPhone 16 Review.
 Zero perceptible difference.
 The A18’s advantages only surface when you push the hardware with demanding tasks like video editing, gaming, or the new Apple Intelligence features.

 Camera: Same Megapixels, Different Story